 Another prosperous country worth mentioning is Cyprus.
 It has become a European financial center due to an advantageous geographical location and beneficial tax system with no double taxation.
 Cyprus is certainly no laggard when it comes to embracing crypto.
 Andreas Antonopoulos, a widely known Bitcoin advocate, is also a professor at the University of Cyprus, where he teaches fundamentals on crypto – a kind of a Crypto 101.

-And last but not least, we have a newcomer who is leaving quite an impression on crypto stage – Portugal.
+And last but not least, we have a newcomer who is leaving quite an impression on the crypto stage – Portugal.

 Someone once said: “Just as a tax law can imprison you in one country, the very same tax law can free you in another country.”
 Keep this in mind and remember that as of August, Portugal is considered a perfect getaway for all those involved in crypto ventures.

-Both cryptocurrency trading and payments in crypto are going to be exempt from taxation system in the country.
+Both cryptocurrency trading and payments in crypto are going to be exempt from the taxation system in the country.

 Circumstantially, merits should be credited to a person called David Hedqvist, a Sweedish programmer and moderator of Bitcoin.se portal.
 Where’s the connection you might wonder?

-You see four years ago Mr. David took a firm stand and decided to take matters into his own hands and challenge the regulatory system in European Court of Justice, so he could liberate Bitcoin from VAT.
+You see four years ago Mr. David took a firm stand and decided to take matters into his own hands and challenge the regulatory system in the European Court of Justice, so he could liberate Bitcoin from VAT.

 With all this in mind, you can imagine why many people flock to these countries to start up their own crypto dream enterprise.